 Bitnami provides a one-click installation of popular software like WordPress, Joomla, Drupal, etc. If you want to know more about it click on the below checkbox, else uncheck it.

 5. Complete Installation

-Installation is complete and you are ready to use the XAMPP server.
+Installation of the XAMPP is complete and you are ready to use your local server.
 Check if you want to open the control panel and click on finish.

 6. Verify Installation

 Go to Windows -> Start -> XAMPP Control Panel to launch it.
 This is how the control panel looks.

 XAMPP Control Panel is the only and central dashboard.
 It allows you to Start/Stop services like Apache, MySQL, FileZilla, Mercury, and Tomcat, etc. Just click on the Start button and service starts.
 The same button you can use to Stop the services.
 You can also administer/config service and see log files using it.

 XAMPP is not made for production use and we also found XAMPP a little slow.
 But, it gets your work done free and open source way.

 So go ahead install XAMPP on Windows and start your web stack development journey.